Th3ThirdMan/CleanProject/README.md

 <br>

-  * The Home Page consists of the Clean and Lean brand name logo
+  * The Home Page consists of the Clean and Lean brand name logo.

-  * An opacity element was integrated into the inner box feature allowing more transparency to view the background.
+  * Links to the Home Page and Login are present when the landing page is rendered.
+A Healthy Option link redirects to the home page.
+A centered button to register for the site is also present.

+  * The Home Page consists of the primary details and information on how to register to post up receipes.

   <br>